Sears Modern Homes: Models

 The largest and one of the most expensive Sears models was the Magnolia.
 Only seven Magnolias are known to be still standing.
 One Magnolia built in Lincoln, Nebraska, was demolished in 1985.

 In addition to houses, the 1908 Sears catalog offered a kit schoolhouse with the model name "Schoolhouse No. 5008".
-The two-story schoolhouse was priced at $11,500 and its design included six classrooms, a library, an auditorium, and a superintendent's office.
+The two-story schoolhouse was priced at $11,500 (equal to $ today) and its design included six classrooms, a library, an auditorium, and a superintendent's office.
 1908 was the only year the schoolhouse appeared in the catalog.
 It is unknown whether any were purchased or built.

 There was no single architect for the Sears designs.
 Many of the famous designs were commandeered from other sources and/or purchased from architects but given just enough change to be advertised as their own.
 Later on in the Modern Homes timeline, Sears had in-office designers but titled them as "experts" rather than actual architects.

 Identifying Sears Modern Homes

 Identifying Sears Homes has become a pastime among history enthusiasts because of their sturdy structure, the do-it-yourself nature of construction, and the popular architectural design concepts.
 However, many houses described as Sears Homes are not true Sears Homes, being either the product of another kit home manufacturer or not a kit home at all.
-National and regional competitors in the catalog and kit home market included Aladdin, Bennett, Gordon-Van Tine, Harris Brothers, Lewis, Pacific Ready Cut Homes, Sterling and Montgomery Ward (Wardway) Homes.
+National and regional competitors in the catalog and kit house market included Aladdin, Bennett, Gordon-Van Tine, Harris Brothers, Lewis, Pacific Ready Cut Homes, Sterling and Montgomery Ward (Wardway) Homes.

-Sears houses can be identified or authenticated using the following methods.
+Sears houses can be identified or authenticated using the following methods: